D-Andreev/node-rank-fns/README.md

-# node-rank-fns
+# recommender-system
-<i>A native node addon with implementations of ranking functions.</i>
+<i>A native node addon with implementations of various utility functions commonly used in recommender systems.</i>

  * **[Install](#Install)**
  * **[TF-IDF](#TF-IDF)**